SRT / VTT / ASS Subtitle Formats

 in red.

-- VTT supports text style adjustments through CSS, such as color, font size, position, etc. Styles can be defined in HTML via the
+- VTT supports adjusting text styles through CSS, such as color, font size, position, etc. Styles can be defined in HTML through the

-- VTT supports setting the specific position of subtitles through attributes such as
+- VTT supports setting the specific position of subtitles through attributes like

 position